SkylineCommunications/dataminer-docs/srm/srm_concepts/srm_instantiations.md

 ### Service Orchestration

-In the context of Service Orchestration, a booking is an object linked to a service definition that has a specific time aspect.
+In the context of Service Orchestration, a booking is an **object linked to a service definition that has a specific time aspect**.
 For each of the virtual functions listed in the service definition, a corresponding resource is assigned and managed.

 When users create a booking, they need to select the timing as well as a service definition.
 For the timing, it is possible that a start and a stop time are selected (e.g. in case of an occasional-use event), or that only a start time is selected (for a permanent event).